 Popliteal cyst, an accumulation of synovial fluid, is common.
 It is usually the result of a knee joint abnormality such as arthritis or a cartilage tear.

 May present with swelling or pain behind the knee, but most cases are asymptomatic.

 May rupture, leading to severe pain and calf swelling.

 Usually only conservative treatment is required.

-Large symptomatic cysts that do not resolve may require drainage.
+Large symptomatic cysts that do not resolve may require drainage or sometimes surgical excision.

-Popliteal cyst, also known as Baker's cyst, is the result of an accumulation of joint synovial fluid outside the knee joint that forms behind the knee.
-This occurs via increased intrasynovial pressure and causes the synovial capsule to bulge at an area where there is a lack of external anatomical support.
+Popliteal cyst (also known as Baker's cyst) is the result of an accumulation of joint synovial fluid outside the knee joint; it forms behind the knee in the interval between the semimembranosus and the medial gastrocnemius.
+This occurs via increased intrasynovial pressure, and causes the synovial capsule to bulge at an area where there is a lack of external anatomical support.
 The most common underlying conditions that lead to overproduction of synovial fluid include arthritis and meniscal tears.